What Is the Older Americans Act (OAA)?

-The Older Americans Act (OAA) is a federal law that promotes the well-being of Americans 60+ through services and programs designed to meet the specific needs of older citizens.
-There are many different organizations and programs under the OOA that are outlined in this article.
+The Older Americans Act (OAA) is a federal law that promotes the well-being of Americans over 60 through elder care services and advocacy programs designed to meet the specific needs of older adults.
+There are many organizations and programs under the OAA outlined in this article.

 - Home-delivered and communal meals